How do guarantor loans work?

 To be clear, you must actually apply with the bank to remove the guarantee – it isn’t automatic!

-Most people are able to remove the guarantee somewhere between 2 and 5 years after they initially set up the loan, although this can vary significantly.
+Most people can remove the guarantee somewhere between 2 and 5 years after they initially set up the loan, although this can vary significantly.

 You can still remove the guarantee if you owe more than 80% of the property value, but you may have to pay LMI to achieve this.